-The Law of the Land aims to encourage all peoples to engage with Aboriginal and Torres Strait Islander sovereignties, cultures and laws and the possibility of a shared future through a focus on the concept of Sovereignty.
+The public artwork aims to encourage all peoples to engage with Aboriginal and Torres Strait Islander sovereignties, cultures and laws and the possibility of a shared future through a focus on the concept of Sovereignty.
 As a public art commission that will permanently reside on Wurundjeri land at RMIT’s City campus, the commission will reflect the reality that people, custom and Country are inextricably linked - Indigenous and non-Indigenous.

 Through its engagement with these themes, the public artwork embraces change and progress through a wider lens that extends the current understanding of Reconciliation with the aim of creating a shared vision for all through the founding principle of Sovereignty.
 The project and its accompanying education kit prioritises community engagement and is informed by Aboriginal and Torres Strait Islander protocols and practices in aim of connecting Indigenous and non-Indigenous peoples in the surrounding RMIT community and embraces the idea of art as a meeting place.